CPSC Warns of Dangerous Counterfeit Electrical Products

 - Report safety-related incidents to the manufacturer or CPSC.

-For additional electrical safety information about counterfeit products, visit the Electrical Safety Foundation International's Web site at http://www.electrical-safety.org.
+For additional electrical safety information about counterfeit products, visit the Electrical Safety Foundation International's Website at www.electrical-safety.org.